islamshazly/iOS-Security-guide-lines/README.md

 - You shouldn't store sensitve data in your app's database, It will be easy to get if anyone open app's dir and show database that stors in caches folder.

-- `ATS` (ATS) improves privacy and data integrity ,App Transport Security has blocked a cleartext HTTP (http://) resource load since it is insecure.
+- `(ATS)` improves privacy and data integrity ,App Transport Security has blocked a cleartext HTTP (http://) resource load since it is insecure.
 Temporary exceptions can be configured via your app's Info.plist file.

 ```<key>NSAppTransportSecurity</key>
 <dict>